 Councillors had to make some very tough decisions - taking into account government guidelines, a desire to adversely affect as few people as possible, giving considerations to residents with differing circumstances and managing the drop in funding from central government.

 Introducing a local scheme that maintained the awards made under the Council Tax Benefit scheme would have cost residents over 1/2 million pounds.
 Therefore, whilst recognising that reductions in support would affect some residents on low incomes, a local Council Tax Support scheme was devised that incorporates the majority of aspects within Council Tax Benefit, but has five main changes.

-This means some residents will receive reduced assistance with their Council Tax from 1 April 2013.
+This means some residents are now receiving reduced assistance with their Council Tax.

 Those not affected

 Pensioners are protected from these changes.
-They will receive Council Tax Support, but it will be calculated along the same lines as Council Tax Benefit.
+They will receive Council Tax Support under a national scheme calculated along the same lines as Council Tax Benefit.

 The five main differences between Council Tax Benefit and Council Tax Support mean that approximately a quarter of working age customers will face a reduction in the amount of financial assistance they receive.
 These changes are listed below.